-The School of Psychology at Fielding Graduate University places considerable value on personal exploration, requiring students to self-reflect and to be self-aware.
-As a result, it is the expectation that students will disclose personal information as part of their participation in the doctoral program in psychology.
-If you have any questions regarding this issue, please contact the Program Director for the Clinical Psychology program.
+The Clinical Psychology PhD and Respecialization programs at Fielding Graduate University place considerable value on personal exploration, requiring students to self-reflect and to be self-aware.
+As a result, it is the expectation that students will disclose personal information as part of their participation in the doctoral and respecialization programs in Clinical Psychology.
+If you have any questions regarding this issue, please contact the Program Director for the Clinical Psychology PhD and RCP program.

-Policy for Addressing Problems in Professional Competency - PSY
+Policy for Addressing Problems in Professional Competency - Clinical Psychology/RCP